 There are insurance companies that have done away with the 'benefit period."
 The policyholder selects an initial monthly benefit and an initial amount of money in the benefit account.
 Otherwise, it works the exact same way.

 Unlimited benefits are not available with most insurance companies.
 However, if you have unlimited benefits, it means you could NEVER exhaust your benefits.

 Many companies offer shared spousal benefits so that a couple can share benefits between the two partners.
 This shared benefit works a little differently with each company but is a popular option to add additional flexibility affordability.

 The larger your initial benefits, the longer your benefits will last when you need long-term health care.
 Most Long-Term Care Insurance claims start with in-home care and slowly progress.

-A qualified and experienced Long-Term Care Insurance specialist can work with you and design an appropriate plan that fits your budget and your needs.
+A qualified and experienced Long-Term Care Insurance specialist can work with you to design an appropriate plan that fits your budget and needs.